aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 dc1-leaf1a#
 ```

-This is caused by Ansible AVD pushing the configuration line `service routing protocols model multi-agent`, which enables the multi-agent routing process supporting EVPN.
+This is caused by AVD pushing the configuration line `service routing protocols model multi-agent`, which enables the multi-agent routing process supporting EVPN.
 This change *requires* a reboot of the device.